Emergency Management Victoria: Role and responsibilities

 EMV supports the Emergency Management Commissioner, who has overall responsibility for coordination before, during and after major emergencies including management of consequences of an emergency.

 EMV is an integral part of the emergency management sector and shares responsibility with a range of agencies, organisations and departments for ensuring the system of emergency management in Victoria is sustainable, effective and community focussed.
-Other government departments and agencies involved with emergency management include the Department of Environment, Land, Water and Planning, the Department of Premier and Cabinet, Health and Human Services, Ambulance Victoria and Victoria Police.
+Other government departments and agencies involved with emergency management include the Department of Energy, Environment and Climate Action, the Department of Premier and Cabinet, Health and Human Services, Ambulance Victoria and Victoria Police.

 Management and reporting

-The Emergency Management Commissioner is Andrew Crisp.
+The Emergency Management Commissioner is Tim Wiebusch ESM.

-The Chief Executive responsible for the day-to-day management of Emergency Management Victoria is Kate Fitzgerald, who also holds the position Deputy Secretary, Emergency Management in the Department of Justice and Community Safety.
+The Chief Executive responsible for the day-to-day management of Emergency Management Victoria is Jenni Rigby.

-The Minister responsible is Jaclyn Symes, Attorney-General and Minister for Emergency Services.
+The Minister responsible is Vicki Ward, Minister for Emergency Services.

 Commissioners

 The following individuals have served as Emergency Management Commissioners:

+Facilities

+EMV operates out of several locations including the Southern Cross Tower, State Control Centre (SCC), and the Victorian Emergency Management Institute (VEMI).

+There are also eight Victorian Emergency Management Training Centres (VEMTC) around Victoria that carry EMV branding, however these are operated by the Country Fire Authority.

+A ninth VEMTC existed in Craigieburn and was managed by the now abolished Metropolitan Fire Brigade, however this was rebranded as the Fire Rescue Victoria Training Academy with the formation of Fire Rescue Victoria in 2020, and EMV branding was removed.